EnriqueCepeda/RubikSolver/README.md

 For simplicity, an entropy measure is used as the heuristic.
 It favours those cube configurations near a solved cube.

-Json format is used to represent a cube.
+JSON format is used to represent a cube.

 ## Execution instructions
 First clone the git repository to your machine and then execute this command in terminal: